3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/javaScript/js-dom-commands.md

 - `cd` into it and create a new file called `index.html`
   - `cd dom-intro-lesson`
   - `touch index.html`
-- Open the file in Sublime
+- Open the file in VS Code
-  - `subl .`
+  - `code .`
 - Copy this code into the file then open it in Chrome:
   - to open in Chrome, right click on the html page and, click on 'Open in Browser'